PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

-In this section, we present a framework for {\bf Pa}rtial {\bf D}isentanglement with {\bf Pa}rtially-{\bf F}ederated (PaDPaF) GANs, which aims at recovering the client invariant representation (the content) by disentangling it from the client-specific representation (the style).
-A contrastive regularization term is used to force the discriminator to learn a representation of some factor invariant to the variations of other factors, \ie a content representation invariant to style latent variations given the same content latent, and similarly for the style representation.
+In this section, we present a framework for {\bf Pa}rtial {\bf D}isentanglement with {\bf Pa}rtially-{\bf F}ederated (PaDPaF) GANs, which aims to recover the client invariant (content) representation by disentangling it from the client-specific (style) variation.
+This is done by a contrastive regularization term that encourages the discriminator to learn a representation invariant to variations in some latent subspace, i.e., \ given a content latent, the representation should be invariant to variations in style latent.